telerik/blazor-docs/components/grid/grouping.md

 To remove a group setting, click the `[x]` button on its indicator in the group panel.

-To prevent grouping by a field, set `Groupable="false"` for on its column.
+To prevent grouping by a field, set `Groupable="false"` on its column.
 This can be useful for fields with unique values like IDs or names.

 You can also use [aggregates]({%slug grid-aggregates%}) for the grouped data.